jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/8 - Sandbox.md

 Our true enemy is Entropy, the catchall term for the continuous change of our environment through ice storms, hurricanes, solar radiation, and everything else, making Life on Earth a precious work in progress.
 For billions of years, every organism has evolved to stay ahead of the nasty, brutish, and short-life Entropy can cause.
 Did humanity think we mustn't also be vigilant?

 Of course we must!
-Like any animal, Entropy is always on our tail; we feel pain as a warning to change our ways to stay ahead of its wrath.
+Like any animal, Entropy is always on our tail; we feel its pain as a warning to change our ways to stay ahead of its wrath.

 Yet, we are not biological creatures.
 The caveman didn't start fire with lasers from his eyes, and explorers didn't map the world by flying across oceans because we are not superheroes.
 Our race, sex, and genetics do not keep us warm or grow our food.
 We, humans, are biological vessels for technological evolution.

 We outrace Entropy by learning the language of our fate; the free and widespread creation, adoption, and replacement of technologies.
-Our technological evolution has the same requirements as normal evolution powering everything from slime molds to blue whales.
+Our technological evolution has the same requirements as the normal evolution that powers everything from slime molds to blue whales.
 We need unfettered innovation to create a variety of new technological adaptions.
 Whichever adaptions most efficiently harness available resources, capture a niche, and are rewarded with a job in Life's holy war against Entropy.

 That's why our most important identity is the tools we use.
 Our tools, not our biology, enable us to find a niche and earn a living.
-And, unlike biological animals, we can pick up and drop tools to become new and improved technological species throughout our lifetime.
+And, unlike biological animals, we can pick up and drop tools to become new and improved technological species many times throughout our lives.
 Inventors are thus our heroes, the people who help our technological evolution are our allies, and those who oppose us are our antagonists.

 Seeing ourselves as biological beings had us chasing shadows.
 When we primarily identified with race, gender, or genetics, it allowed those with control over an important technology, from princes to supervisors, to listen to their baser instincts and become gatekeepers if they so desired.
 These people asked, "Why rerun the race of technological evolution when a story puts me on top?"

-Until this book, we didn't realize racism, sexism, and elitism are each shadows of antagonism.
-We'd attack one head of the hydra but never the root cause, so it was simple for antagonists to create yet another story to justify their control over technology.
+Until this book, we didn't realize the stories of racism, sexism, and elitism are each shadows of antagonism.
+We'd attack one but never the root cause, so it was simple for antagonists to create yet another story to justify their control over technology.

 We were born free, but everywhere our technological evolution was chained.